RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 2.2: Genomes Quality Control

-In this step we define a *Threshold* of the scheme that limits the loss of *loci* targets defined in the previous steps while excluding genomes considered to be of poor quality due to significant *loci* absence.
+In this step we define a *Threshold* of the schema that limits the loss of *loci* targets defined in the previous steps while excluding genomes considered to be of poor quality due to significant *loci* absence.

-We then define the percentage of *loci* that will constitute the scheme based on how many targets we want to keep in this phase:  **100%, 99.5%, 99% and 95%** of the *loci* present in the set of high quality genomes.
+We then define the percentage of *loci* that will constitute the schema based on how many targets we want to keep in this phase:  **100%, 99.5%, 99% and 95%** of the *loci* present in the set of high quality genomes.
 This is one of the main steps in defining the cgMLST schema targets.

 ## Command: